skylight-hq/darpa-dense-sense-proposal/README.md

 Initially each audio sensor node will be accurately geolocated with a GPS system.
 We will test the built-in geolocation capabilities offered by the LoRa technology itself against the GPS system.
 Four-plus gateways will be used to demonstrate the complete system over a range that will cover 10 square kilometers of effective "listening."
 The sensor nodes will transmit sufficient audio (conserving power and processing where possible) to geolocate gunshots within the detection area.

 The audio waveforms will be transmitted to gateways connected via WiFi or ethernet to a network server which in-turn forward the waveforms to a cloud-based system for analysis.
-We propose to build two graphical user interfaces (GUIs) (end-user and engineering), which will support the testing of our own system as well as third-party acoustic processing systems, if and when any firms use the webhook interface.
+We propose to build two user interfaces (end-user and engineering), which will support the testing of our own system as well as third-party acoustic processing systems, if and when any firms use the webhook interface.
 The end-user interface will be designed for a first-responder to react to a gunshot in the field.That is, it will simplify the data to just the most important feature: where is the event, what is the geographic circular error probability of the event, and how likely was it a gunshot?

 The engineering interface, on the other hand, will provide a much richer interface, exposing the signal received by each node, and details of the acoustic event.
-This GUI will be use by ourselves and other skilled researchers to test the system.
-The GUIs will use standard API-based architectural separation, which will enable a third-party to build an extended analysis system.
+This user interface will be used by ourselves and other skilled researchers to test the system.
+The user interfaces will use standard API-based architectural separation, which will enable a third-party to build an extended analysis system.

 Our primary emphasis is on the concept of dense, low cost sensor networks based on LPWAN technology.
 We intend to keep a clear separation between the software to analyze the audio streams for the purpose of geolocation and the rest of the transmission system.
 This will allow DARPA or other organizations to construct or use competitive or pre-existing gunshot analysis systems based on our LPWAN hardware.
 We will provide sufficient audio geolocation to effectively test the system; we suspect that other firms or subsequent-grant development will provide more gunshot analysis cloud-based software.